-In recent years, the challenge of obtaining intermediate resolution (between point scale and satellite resolution) soil moisture has been addressed by the Cosmic Ray Soil Moisture Observing System (COSMOS) developed by Zreda et al. (2012).use of Cosmic Ray Neutron Probes (CRNP) (Zreda et al. (2012).
-Based on determining the neutron density of cosmic rays, COSMOS

-- 20 is able to make measurements of soil moisture at spatial resolutions of a few hundred meters.
-The COSMOS footprint, with a radius of 300 400 m, CRNP are able to make measurements of soil moisture at spatial resolutions of a few hundred meters.
+In recent years, the challenge of obtaining intermediate resolution (between point scale and satellite resolution) soil moisture has been addressed by the use of Cosmic Ray Neutron Probes (CRNP) (Zreda et al. (2012).
+Based on determining the neutron density of cosmic rays, CRNP are able to make measurements of soil moisture at spatial resolutions of a few hundred meters.
 The CRNP footprint, with a radius of approximately 130 m (tropical climate) to 240 m (arid/semi-arid climates) (Kohli et al. 2015), is comparable to that of airborne remote sensors, while being ground-based and capable of continuously recording soil moisture over long periods of time.
-Moreover, the effective measurement depth of the COSMOS CRNP sensor ranges from 12 - 25 to 76 cm, depending on the degree of saturation.
-This depth allows the sensor to capture the root zone soil moisture dynamics to a great extent (Desilets et al. 2010)(Desilets et al. 2010).
-Evaporation and
+Moreover, the effective measurement depth of the CRNP sensor ranges from 12 to 76 cm, depending on the degree of saturation.
+This depth allows the sensor to capture the root zone soil moisture dynamics to a great extent (Desilets et al. 2010).

 Development of such approaches to capture the field scale dynamics of soil moisture brings with it the ability to more closely explore the interactions between the surface and atmosphere, and their linking mechanisms.
-Soil surface evaporation and plant

-30 transpiration processes are influenced significantly by the root zone soil moisture.
-Transpiration: transpiration rates depend upon the amount of plant-available water in the root zone, while evaporation plays a regulatory role in governing the dynamics of the surface soil moisture.
-It is well recognized that soil moisture is a limiting factor in the evaporative process (Seneviratne et al. 2010)(Seneviratne et al. 2010), playing an important role in modulating plant stress and vegetation response.
+Soil surface evaporation and plant transpiration processes are influenced significantly by the root zone soil moisture: transpiration rates depend upon the amount of plant-available water in the root zone, while evaporation plays a regulatory role in governing the dynamics of the surface soil moisture.
+It is well recognized that soil moisture is a limiting factor in the evaporative process (Seneviratne et al. 2010), playing an important role in modulating plant stress and vegetation response.
 With improved sensing of the root-zone soil moisture, it is expected that any modelled relationship between evaporation and soil moisture will be more robust.
 From an observational standpoint, however, it has been challenging to explore these links directly due to the mismatch in data scales.
 Using CRNP soil moisture data collocated with gridded model estimates of evaporation may provide some insight into these processes and relationships.

-- 5 Given these developments and outstanding challengesthis, the objective of this study is to investigate the potential of using COSMOSCRNP soil moisture retrievals to evaluate modelled evaporation estimates derived from a combination of tower based and remote sensing inputs.
+Given this, the objective of this study is to investigate the potential of using CRNP soil moisture retrievals to evaluate modelled evaporation estimates derived from a combination of tower based and remote sensing inputs.
 The capacity to indirectly monitor surface flux responses using such data offers a mechanism through which land-atmosphere couplings can be explored and provides an additional constraint on coupled water and energy cycle modelling at the land surface.
-In order to achieve this objective, we conducted an exploratory study that examined the - 10 link between the soil moisture retrievals from COSMOSCRNP and evaporation estimates collected over a semi-arid grassland.
+In order to achieve this objective, we conducted an exploratory study that examined the link between the soil moisture retrievals from CRNP and evaporation estimates collected over a semi-arid grassland.
 The underlying hypothesis to be tested here is that rainfall input in such landscapes will be well reflected by the soil moisture values, which in turn should be strongly coupled to evaporation.